pappasam/vim-filetype-formatter/README.md

 ## Non-standard code formatters

 In the rare case where a required code formatter does not read from standard input and/or write to standard output, don't panic.
 With some effort, you can probably still create a working command by chaining the code formatter with standard Unix programs.
-See the following example (which is included by default for `nginx`, so don't worry about writing this particular example yourself):
+See the following example, using [nginxbeautifier](https://github.com/vasilevich/nginxbeautifier):

 ```vim
 \ 'nginx':